dekoza/mtgpl/EVE.rst

 :mtgtip:`Endless Horizons<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/2/32385604-dcff-41e4-97a5-fcf230033a87.jpg?1562905505|https://scryfall.com/card/eve/4/endless-horizons?utm_source=api>`
-   When Endless Horizons enters the battlefield, search your library for any number of Plains cards and exile them.
-Then shuffle your library.
+   When Endless Horizons enters the battlefield, search your library for any number of Plains cards, exile them, then shuffle.

    At the beginning of your upkeep, you may put a card you own exiled with Endless Horizons into your hand.